pluginsGLPI/doc/source/carbon/reading.rst

 Usage
 -----

-A graph displays energy consumption and carbon emissions per completed month
+A graph displays energy consumption and carbon emissions per month

 .. image:: images/usage.png
     :alt: Read the graph of energy consumption and carbon emissions per month
     :scale: 49%

-* Consumption appears in red
+* Consumption in appears in red
-* Carbon emissions appears in green
+* Carbon emissions in green

 Using the toolbar at the top right, you can: